Pennsylvania Route 382: Route description

-PA 382 begins at an intersection with the northern terminus of PA 181 in the borough of York Haven, heading west on two-lane undivided Pennsylvania Avenue through residential areas.
-The route turns south onto Landvale Street and curves northwest, leaving York Haven for Newberry Township.
+PA 382 begins at an intersection with the northern terminus of PA 181 in the borough of York Haven, heading southwest on two-lane undivided Landvale Street through residential areas.
+The route curves northwest, leaving York Haven for Newberry Township.
 The road becomes York Haven Road and runs through forested areas with some homes, intersecting PA 262 before crossing PA 297 in the community of Pleasant Grove a short distance later.
 PA 382 runs through a patch of farmland before it continues past rural areas of residences, running through the community of Newberrytown and coming to an interchange with I-83.

 Past this interchange, the route becomes Lewisberry Road and runs through wooded areas with a few homes before passing through agricultural areas, heading west.
 The road curves northwest and becomes the border between the borough of Lewisberry to the northeast and Newberry Township to the southwest, intersecting PA 177.
 PA 382 passes rural areas of residences and enters Fairview Township.
 The route runs through more farmland and woodland and turns to the north.
 The road heads through a mix of farms, woods, and homes, passing through the community of Nauvoo.
 PA 382 continues north through forested areas and reaches its northern terminus at PA 114.